It's pouring, rainy day crafts for kids. There won't be any snoring (well, maybe old men) with these cute projects.

 First, find crafts that you can make a template of, such as the frog or dolls above.

 Then copy the template on colored paper and cut the pieces out.

-Next place the pieces in a large envelop with a picture of the finished project on front.
+Next, place the pieces in a large envelope with a picture of the finished project on the front.

 If you are doing something that requires wiggly eyes, find ones that are self-stick or use a hole punch to make eyes.